prabhsharan1/prabhsharan1/README.md

 ---

 ## 👋 About Me
-I'm a **Computer Science and Mathematics student at the University of Waterloo** with a passion for **AI, web development, and creating impactful solutions**.
-My projects focus on combining **innovative technology with seamless design** to solve real-world problems.
+I'm an enthusiastic **Computer Science and Mathematics student at the University of Waterloo** with a passion for **web development, AI, and software engineering**.
+I enjoy tackling real-world problems through innovative technology and crafting seamless user experiences.

-- 🛠️ Skilled in **Python, Java, TypeScript, and React**
-- 🤝 Open to internships or co-op opportunities for Fall 2025
-- 🌟 Always eager to collaborate, learn, and grow

 ---

 ## 🌱 What I'm Working On
-- 🔧 Building projects that blend **AI, design, and scalability**
-- 🧩 Participating in **hackathons** to explore new technologies and solve meaningful problems
-- 🌐 Enhancing my skills in **full-stack development and AI integration**
+- 🔭 Recently launched my interactive **[3D Portfolio Website](https://lambent-churros-031c4a.netlify.app/)**, blending creativity with technology
+- 🌱 Exploring **AI and Machine Learning** to create smart and scalable applications
+- 🤝 Open to collaborating on **open-source projects** and challenging solutions

 ---